 Bring it all together and add cream.
 Bring to a boil.
 Filter and cool.

 Bind the chunks with the velouté then arrange in staggered rows.
 Sprinkle with bread crumbs.

-With the peas, make a fine puree.
+Make a fine pea puree.
 In a casserole dish, quickly sweat the peas in olive oil, moisten by adding broth, add the thyme and season.

 Cook thoroughly with the lid on.

-Mix very quickly at the end of cooking and put it on ice to retain the colour.
+Mix very quickly at the end of cooking and put on ice to retain the colour.

 Trim and blanch the onions for 1 minute.
 Cut them in 2 then grill them on the griddle.